heschy/HeschyCrypt/Readme.md

 # HeschyCrypt
-Heschycrypt is an encryption/decryption library for Java and C/C++.
+Heschycrypt is an encryption/decryption library for Java and Python.
+There is also an unstable version for C/C++.

 ```
+Info: If you want to access C++/Java Version you have to switch to the 'Java/C++-Version' branch.
 Warning: C++ Version is still under development.
 (BETA)
 Warning: Java Version is still under development.
 (ALPHA)
 ```

-Java version will be here soon.
-C++ version is in the 'c++' Subfolder.

 Directorys:
 ```